cjneely10/MetaSanity/README.md

-# MetaSanity v1.2.0
+# MetaSanity v1.3.0

 ## About

-**MetaSanity v1.2.0** provides a unified workflow for genome assessment and functional annotation that combines all outputs into a single queryable database – all within an easily distributed Docker image.
+**MetaSanity v1.3.0** provides a unified workflow for genome assessment and functional annotation that combines all outputs into a single queryable database.

 ### [Installing MetaSanity](https://github.com/cjneely10/MetaSanity/wiki/2-Installation)
-MetaSanity is available as a Docker installation and as a source code installation.
-Installation can be performed at the user level, limiting the need for contacting
+MetaSanity is installable through Conda.
-University IT.
-See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for complete installation instructions.
+See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation-Conda) for complete installation instructions.

 ### [PhyloSanity](https://github.com/cjneely10/MetaSanity/wiki/4-PhyloSanity)
 Evaluate MAGs for completion and contamination using CheckM, and evaluate redundancy using FastANI.
 Optionally predict phylogeny using GTDB-Tk.